-The Funds' assets are held indirectly via one or more wholesale funds managed by us (including those third party underlying funds that the wholesale funds may invest into).
-As such, references in this document to the assets of a Fund or the assets that a Fund or the Scheme invests into, are references to those assets as invested via those wholesale funds.
+The Funds' assets are primarily held indirectly through one or more wholesale funds managed by us.
+References to the assets of a Fund or the assets that a Fund or the Scheme invests in refer to those assets as invested via those wholesale funds, including assets selected by third-party managers either directly or through underlying funds.
 The wholesale fund investment structure provides operational and administrative efficiencies.

 Each unit has an equal interest in all assets of a Fund and not in any particular asset.
 This means you are not able to request that we transfer to you an asset of a Fund.
+You can only access the value of your investment in a Fund by selling the units that you hold in that Fund.

 We may issue more units in a Fund as unitholders invest money into the Fund and redeem units as unitholders withdraw money from the Fund.
-There is no maximum to the number of units in each Fund.
+There is no maximum to the number of units in each Fund